Yes, wecashanycar is licensed under DED in the UAE and authorised to conduct online sales agreements by the Roads and Transport Authority.

-As a brand, Cadillac is no stranger to celebrities and this is mainly attributed to the Series 62 Convertible which was a favorite with the stars.
-During the mid 1900s, most celebrities including Jean Harlow and Howard Hughes as well as the infamous Al Capone owned this convertible.
+As a brand, Cadillac is no stranger to celebrities and this is mainly attributed to the Series 62 Convertible, which was a favorite with movie stars.
+During the mid 1900s, most celebrities including Jean Harlow and Howard Hughes, as well as the infamous Al Capone owned this convertible.
 It was famous for its huge size and bold features that gave it a celebrity status in Hollywood.
 Current prices for the Series 62 Convertible are $50,000 upwards.

 2002-present Cadillac CTS